MIT-SPARK/Kimera/README.md

 # Kimera

-Kimera is a C++ library for real-time metric-semantic localization and mapping, which uses camera and inertial data to build a semantically annotated 3D mesh of the environment.
-Kimera is modules, is ROS-enabled, and runs on a CPU.
+Kimera is a C++ library for real-time metric-semantic simultaneous localization and mapping, which uses camera and inertial data to build a semantically annotated 3D mesh of the environment.
+Kimera is modular, is ROS-enabled, and runs on a CPU.

-Kimera comprises a fast and accurate Visual Inertial Odometry (VIO) pipeline ([Kimera-VIO](https://github.com/MIT-SPARK/Kimera-VIO)), full SLAM capabilities enabled by Robust Pose Graph Optimization ([Kimera-RPGO](https://github.com/MIT-SPARK/Kimera-RPGO)), a per-frame and multi-frame 3D mesh generator ([Kimera-Mesher](https://github.com/MIT-SPARK/Kimera-VIO)), and a generator of semantically annotated 3D meshes ([Kimera-Semantics](https://github.com/MIT-SPARK/Kimera-Semantics)).
+Kimera comprises four modules: a fast and accurate Visual Inertial Odometry (VIO) pipeline ([Kimera-VIO](https://github.com/MIT-SPARK/Kimera-VIO)), a full SLAM implementation based on Robust Pose Graph Optimization ([Kimera-RPGO](https://github.com/MIT-SPARK/Kimera-RPGO)), a per-frame and multi-frame 3D mesh generator ([Kimera-Mesher](https://github.com/MIT-SPARK/Kimera-VIO)), and a generator of semantically annotated 3D meshes ([Kimera-Semantics](https://github.com/MIT-SPARK/Kimera-Semantics)).

-Please click on the following link to install Kimera's modules.
+Please click on the following links to install Kimera's modules.

 ### [Kimera-VIO & Kimera-Mesher](https://github.com/MIT-SPARK/Kimera-VIO)